cat-play-mml

 - Parser: Uses tree-sitter to convert MML text into an AST.

-- Intermediate Representation: Converts the AST into a music data structure.
+- Intermediate Representation: Converts AST into musical data structures.

 - Audio Generation: Generates audio waveforms from the intermediate representation.